Robert Morris University: Student life

+Most students are from the Pittsburgh area, while 16 percent of freshmen in 2018 were from outside Pennsylvania.
 RMU offers more than 160 student organizations, clubs, and activities on campus.
 The Colonial Theatre program stages several productions annually, including some that have won honors at the Kennedy Center American College Theater Festival.
 The RMU Bands and Performing Ensembles features a marching show band, pep band, jazz band, wind ensemble, and fife & drum corps.
 The band's auxiliary includes a color guard, dance team, and majorette squad.

 Students field 17 club sports teams including ice hockey, bowling, rugby and golf.
-Greek life is both social and service-oriented, with 14 percent of women joining sororities and 10 percent of men in fraternities.
-Presently, there are chapters of Zeta Tau Alpha, Delta Phi Epsilon, Sigma Kappa, Delta Zeta, Phi Delta Theta, Delta Tau Delta, Phi Mu Delta, Sigma Tau Gamma, Alpha Chi Rho, Phi Sigma Kappa, and Kappa Delta Rho active on campus.

-Army ROTC is an elective program that serves in conjunction with students' existing degree programs began at Robert Morris University in the spring of 2006, and it is part of the Three Rivers Battalion hosted at the University of Pittsburgh.
-Currently, the Pittsburgh ROTC program has more than 250 students from 13 different universities in western Pennsylvania.
-The current universities are the University of Pittsburgh, University of Pittsburgh Greensburg, Robert Morris University, Franciscan University of Steubenville, La Roche University, Carnegie Mellon University, Duquesne University, Washington & Jefferson College, PennWest California (formerly California University of Pennsylvania), Chatham University, St. Vincent College, Carlow University, and Point Park University.
-The program is open to students of any of the 13 colleges or universities in the greater Pittsburgh area.
+There are several fraternities and sororities on campus.

 The student-run RMU Sentry Media website includes news and feature stories as well as programming from RMU-TV and RMU-Radio.
-The Sentry's sports affiliate, Colonial Sports Network, provides breaking athletics news as well as athlete and coach features, game recaps and more.
+The Sentry's sports affiliate, Colonial Sports Network, provides athletics news.